Nelisiwe/Project--1-/Project/website2 (1)/README.md

 # Installation.

-This site was uploaded to the web server using cPanel and files are managed using ‘file manager’ within cPanel. cPanel provides users with an easy to use front-end interface.
-It allows you to easily manage your email accounts, your FTP accounts, the files that are on your website, your add-on domains, your sub-domains, your MySQL databases, and it will even provide you with your website statistics.
+This site was uploaded to the web server using Netlify.

 # Tutorial on installation.

-- Purchased a hosting space.
+- Sign up on Netlify
-- On cPanel click file manager.
+- After signing up, you’ll be redirected to a dashboard where you can add your site.
-- Create a new website folder.
+- Now, to add a site, click on the Add new site button.
+The dropdown will display 3 options to add a new site.
-- Upload our zip file:
+  Import an existing project
-- Double-click the folder and move inside.
+  Start from a template
-- Click the ‘upload’ option to transfer all the files with cPanel.
+  Deploy manually.
-- A new window displaying the ‘select’ tab is visible.
+  We'll choose the first option, which is to import an existing project.
-- Click it and then choose the compressed zip file in the next step.
+ - Choose the Git provider for your website's source code.
+We used Github in this case.
-- Upload the site in your cPanel.
+ - Select the repository and branch you want to deploy from.
-- Wait for the green progress bar to complete.
+ - Deploy your websit you will now be directed to the Site overview page of the newly created webpage.

-# Contribute
+ # Contribute.

 - Issue tracker: https://github.com/issues (linked to the actual website)
 - Source code:This website is based on W3Schools tutorials (https://www.w3schools.com/), Flexbox froggy (https://flexboxfroggy.com/, Youtube CSS Flexbox tutorial, and Quackit tutorials.
 Additionally, the below links were used:
     - https://www.w3schools.com/csS/css3_flexbox.asp